-- (A) An insurer's first claims audit conducted after January 1, 2006 measures and establishes the insurer's levels of compliance with applicable statutes and rules in identified categories.
+- (A) An insurer's first audit conducted after January 1, 2006 measures and establishes the insurer's levels of compliance with applicable statutes and rules in identified categories.
 A compliance level below 90% in any compliance category is considered unsatisfactory.
 A compliance level below 90% in a compliance category listed in subparagraphs 1 through 7 in paragraph (B) of Rule 4-1, on consecutive compliance audits is considered repeated non-compliance.
-Repeated non-compliance in any category set out in Rule 4-1(B)(1) through (7) shall result in the insurer being ordered to pay a fine. - (B) In order for an insurer's unsatisfactory performance to result in fines for failure to meet the 90% compliance standard in any category set out in Rule 4-1(B)(1) through (7), its compliance level in that category must be below 90% on at least two consecutive audits. - (C) Each category for which a fine may be imposed has a fine schedule.
+Repeated non-compliance in any category set out in Rule 4-1(B)(1) through (7) shall result in the insurer being ordered to pay a fine. - (B) In order for an insurer's unsatisfactory performance to result in fines for failure to meet the 90% compliance standard in any category set out in Rule 4-1(B)(1) through (7), its compliance level in that category must be below 90% on at least two consecutive audits.

+- (C) Each category for which a fine may be imposed has a fine schedule.
 The amount of any fine will be determined in accordance with the findings in the Final Audit Report and in accordance with this Rule 4-2.
 Fines for repeated violations in any category set out in Rule 4-1(B)(1) through (7) are based on the compliance level for that category and as set out in this Rule 4-2. - (D) The dollar amount of a fine is arrived at by first locating the insurer's compliance level on the appropriate schedule found in paragraph (E) of this Rule 4-2.
-The number of identified deficiencies in the relevant category is multiplied by the "per deficiency" dollar amount for the appropriately numbered finable occurrence indicated in the schedule to arrive at a fine amount for that category. - The fine schedule for each consecutive finable compliance category is as follows: - (1) For the categories listed in Rule 4-1(B) subparagraphs 1,5,7:
+The number of identified deficiencies in the relevant category is multiplied by the "per deficiency" dollar amount for the appropriately numbered finable occurrence indicated in the schedule to arrive at a fine amount for that category. - (E) The fine schedule for each finable compliance category is as follows: